vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/rde-hooks.md

 #### Multi-stage RDE Deletion

 The multi-stage RDE deletion allows RDE instances to be deleted over several stages and the deletion process can be stopped at any of these stages.
-This provides an opportunity for the solution backend to release and cleanup the resources that an RDE instance represents before the instance is permanently deleted from Cloud Director.
+This provides an opportunity for the solution backend to release and cleanup the resources that an RDE instance represents before the instance is permanently deleted from VMware Cloud Director.

 The multi-stage deletion can be set-up to be asynchronous or synchronous depending on they way the solution backend will get notified of an entity's deletion starting.

 __Asynchronous multi-stage deletion__

-In the async scenario, the solution backend is expected to poll the Cloud Director API for entities which are marked for deletion.
+In the async scenario, the solution backend is expected to poll the VMware Cloud Director API for entities which are marked for deletion.

 To put it simply, the async multi-stage deletion involves the following steps: